m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 ## So where are we?

 A new language is a huge undertaking, and popularity depends on many factors, so on some level it shouldn't be surprising when no (mainstream-ish) language has some precise combination of features.
-Even so, the popularity of Rust is an indictment of
+Even so, the way each of these languages manages to get something wrong feels like an indictment of the functional[4] community.

 <br />
 <p />